 - The circumstances in which professional accountants operate might create threats to compliance with the fundamental principles.
 Section 120 sets out requirements and application material, including a conceptual framework, to assist accountants in complying with the fundamental principles and meeting their responsibility to act in the public interest.
 Such requirements and application material accommodate the wide range of facts and circumstances, including the various professional activities, interests and relationships, that create threats to compliance with the fundamental principles.
-In addition, they deter accountants from concluding that a situation is permitted solely because that situation is not specifically prohibited by the Code. - 120.2 The conceptual framework specifies an approach for a professional accountant to: - (a) Identify threats to compliance with the fundamental principles; - (b) Evaluate the threats identified; and - (c) Address the threats by eliminating or reducing them to an acceptable level.
+In addition, they deter accountants from concluding that a situation is permitted solely because that situation is not specifically prohibited by the Code. - The conceptual framework specifies an approach for a professional accountant to: - (a) Identify threats to compliance with the fundamental principles; - (b) Evaluate the threats identified; and - (c) Address the threats by eliminating or reducing them to an acceptable level.

-- R120.3 The professional accountant shall apply the conceptual framework to identify, evaluate and address threats to compliance with the fundamental principles set out in Section 110. - 120.3A1 Additional requirements and application material that are relevant to the application of the conceptual framework are set out in: - (a) Part2- Professional Accountants in Business; - (b) Part3- Professional Accountants in Public Practice; and - (c) International Independence Standards, as follows: - (i) Part4A-Independence for Audit and Review Engagements; and - (ii) Part4B-Independence for Assurance Engagements Other than Audit and Review Engagements - R120.4 When dealing with an ethics issue, the professional accountant shall consider the context in which the issue has arisen or might arise.
-Where an individual who is a professional accountant in public practice is performing professional activities pursuant to the accountant's relationship with the firm, whether as a contractor, employee or owner, the individual shall comply with the provisions in Part 2 that apply to these circumstances. - R120.5 When applying the conceptual framework, the professional accountant shall: - (a) Exercise professional judgment; - (b) Remain alert for new information and to changes in facts and circumstances; and - (c) Use the reasonable and informed third party test described in paragraph 120.5 A4.
+- R120.3 The professional accountant shall apply the conceptual framework to identify, evaluate and address threats to compliance with the fundamental principles set out in Section 110. - 120.3 A1 Additional requirements and application material that are relevant to the application of the conceptual framework are set out in: - (a) Part 2 Professional Accountants in Business; - (b) Part 3 Professional Accountants in Public Practice; and - (c) International Independence Standards, as follows: - (i) Part 4A Independence for Audit and Review Engagements; and - (ii) Part 4B Independence for Assurance Engagements Other than Audit and Review Engagements. - R120.4 When dealing with an ethics issue, the professional accountant shall consider the context in which the issue has arisen or might arise.
+Where an individual who is a professional accountant in public practice is performing professional activities pursuant to the accountant's relationship with the firm, whether as a contractor, employee or owner, the individual shall comply with the provisions in Part 2 that apply to these circumstances.

+- R120.5 When applying the conceptual framework, the professional accountant shall: - (a) Have an inquiring mind; - (b) Exercise professional judgment; and - (c) Use the reasonable and informed third party test described in paragraph 120.5 A6.